 6. A tabulation of U.S.-directed flexibility allowances in each power category that have been sold in previous calendar years under the provisions of Section 2423(d) and 40 CFR 89.102(d).

-(B) For each year that Tier 4 flexibility allowances are used, the equipment manufacturer shall submit, by March 31 of the following year, a written report to the Chief of the Mobile Source Operations Division, or designee, documenting the utilization of those allowances.
-This report shall include the total number of equipment sold by the manufacturer during the preceding year for each power category, based on actual U.S.-directed production information, and shall identify the flexibility allowances in each power category by reporting the percentages of U.S.-directed flexibility production corresponding to the number of equipment in each power category.
+(B) For each year that Tier 4 flexibility allowances are used, the equipment manufacturer shall submit, by March 31 of the following year, a written report to the Chief of the Emissions Certification and Compliance Division, or designee, documenting the utilization of those allowances.
+In the report, the manufacturer shall identify the total count of equipment sold by the manufacturer during the preceding year for each power category, based on actual U.S.-directed production information, and shall identify the flexibility allowances in each power category by reporting the percentages of U.S.-directed flexibility production, and, if available, California-directed production volumes, corresponding to the number of equipment in each power category.
+If the manufacturer(s) of the engine installed in the equipment has not already been identified as required in § 2423(d)(7)(A)4., the equipment manufacturer shall identify the name and address of this engine manufacturer(s) in the report.
 The report shall also identify the cumulative yearly totals and percentages for all flexibility allowances sold for each power category.
 Alternatively, the percentage figures may be omitted from the report if the report states that percent-of-production allowances were not used.
-If available, end of year percentage figures for California-directed sales shall also be included in this report.

 (8) Import restrictions on the use of Tier 4 flexibility allowances.
-Foreign equipment manufacturers may only import equipment with exempted flexibility engines into California according to the stipulations in Section 1039.626 of the 2008 and Later Test Procedures.
-These stipulations address the potential for abuse whereby individual importers could collectively import more flexibility allowances than permitted, based on the foreign equipment manufacturer's total production for the United States market.
-The stipulations include acceptance by the foreign equipment manufacturer of random audits by the ARB or its representatives, and the posting of a monetary bond for each imported engine to cover the cost of any potential enforcement actions.
+Foreign equipment manufacturers may only import equipment with exempted flexibility engines into California according to the stipulations in Section 1039.626 of the 2008-2010 Test Procedures or Part I-D of the 2011 and Later Test Procedures as applicable.
+These stipulations address the potential for abuse whereby individual importers could collectively import more flexibility allowances than permitted based on the foreign equipment manufacturer's total production for the United States market.
+The stipulations include acceptance by the foreign equipment manufacturer of random audits by CARB or its representatives, and the posting of a monetary bond for each imported engine to cover the cost of any potential enforcement actions.
 Foreign equipment manufacturers who comply with the stipulations will be eligible to receive the same flexibility allowances as domestic manufacturers.

 (9) Early introduction incentives for equipment manufacturers.
-In addition to the equipment flexibility allowances provided in Subsections (d)(1)(C) and (d)(2)(B), equipment manufacturers, as provided in the 2008 and Later Test Procedures, may earn additional allowances for the early introduction of equipment with engines meeting the Tier 4 standards in Table 1b.
+In addition to the equipment flexibility allowances provided in Subsections (d)(1)(C) and (d)(2)(B), equipment manufacturers, as provided in the 2008-2010 or 2011 and Later Test Procedures, as applicable, may earn additional allowances for the early introduction of equipment with engines meeting the Tier 4 standards in Table 1b.
 Equipment manufacturers installing engines at or above 19 kW that comply with the final Tier 4 PM and NOx standards could earn one flexibility allowance for each early Tier 4 compliant engine used in its equipment.
 Equipment manufacturers installing engines 56≤kW≤560 that comply with the final Tier 4 PM standard and the alternative NOx standard could earn one-half of a flexibility allowance for each early Tier 4 engine used in its equipment.
 Table 8, below, summarizes the incentives for the early introduction of Tier 4 compliant equipment and some of the conditions that determine eligibility.
 Should an equipment manufacturer decline flexibility allowances earned with this provision, the allowances would then be available to the engine manufacturer that had supplied the early introduction engine, subject to the provisions in Section 2423(b)(6).

 Table 8. -- Early Introduction Incentives for Equipment Manufacturers